Self-determination theory: Autonomy

 Deci found that offering people extrinsic rewards for behavior that is intrinsically motivated undermined the intrinsic motivation as they grow less interested in it.
 Initially intrinsically motivated behavior becomes controlled by external rewards, which undermines their autonomy.
-In further research by Amabile, DeJong and Lepper, other external factors also appear to cause a decline in such motivation.
+In further research by Amabile et al. other external factors also appear to cause a decline in such motivation.
 For example, it is shown that deadlines restrict and control an individual which decreases their intrinsic motivation in the process.